ssteidl/vessel/docs/AppLayer.md

 3. From command will support multiple layers.
 Example configuration layer that is above the app layer may look
 like: `FROM FREEBSD:13.0-RELEASE/RE-DEPS:1.2/RE:1.3`
 4. Layers are separated with forward slash.
-5. Layers to the right of the chain are not necessarily linked to layers on the left of the chain.  *NOTE* We'll do whatever is easiest here.
-If it's easier to link them then we will.
+5. Layers to the right of the chain are necessarily linked to layers on the left of the chain.
+Therefore, layers are named with the entire chain, not just the last value.
+We MAY do this in a directory heirarchy

 ### Required Changes for MVP

 #### Build command

 The build command interface doesn't change.
 We will need to review how resolv.conf is updated during the build.

 ##### FROM file Command

 * Don't assume that the image is a single image that can be pulled from FREEBSD.org